 Part 6 of a multipart series, “How to Nurture Truth and Authenticity”.
-This article series is for social reformers and activists interested in the metamodern political movement.
+This article series is for economic reformers and political activists interested in the metamodern political movement.
 This series will undoubtedly find appeal with those who have come to understand that the current values which drive global economy, those which we call ‘liberal’, are obstructing solutions to contemporary political challenges — in as much, those values are unable to guide a common activity beyond.
 Admittedly, the prescriptions herein are likely a mere articulation of what is intuitively felt across a large demographic — certainly those who have found themselves gravitating toward contemporary nationalist solutions.
 Undoubtedly a bit of political agnosticism is required for digesting this series.
 Already now, the final recommendation can be teased.
 If we wish to nurture truth and authenticity then we require an economy championed under the banner of prefigurativism.

 Following the narrative of the preceding article there can be no doubt, truth has been brought to serve the economy of imperium — the ‘I command’.
 And for us today, it is hard to imagine anything besides.
 Nearly every phenomena of experience conforms to dialectics, opposition, and overcoming — a metaphysics of power.
 An idolization of liberalism, as an answer to the liberation of the human spirit from out of this power substrate, has perversely exacerbated estrangement, alienation, and civic apathy.
 In as much, we are convinced that enlightenment values have completed their task.
 Any continued idolization of these values can only obstruct solutions in the emerging human project.
 However, this does not mean we are without an inheritance.
 In looking backward through the countless ascending and descending projects throughout our historical continuum, we can theme a spirit which we can take up as something of an idol.